 Bumpers may use a limit switch feature to make front-facing robots.
 If the bumper strikes the smaller items, the robot reverses its path.
 Besides the bumper, detectors may remotely detect obstacles.

 It is common for a lawnmower to provide different terrain.
-Moist soil, rocky ground, rocks and stones are difficult.
+Moist soil, rocky ground, rocks, and stones are difficult.

 The paths should be relatively fluid (dynamic) to go up or over.
-We produced such movement on the tracks by employing tensile springs and applied the force on each side of the top tires.
+We produced such movement on the tracks by employing tensile springs and applying the force on each side of the top tires.